AdguardTeam/adguardcert/README.md

 ## Chrome and Chromium-based browsers

-Chrome recently started requiring CT logs for CA certs found in the "System store".
+Chrome has recently started requiring CT logs for CA certs found in the **System store**.
-This module copies AdGuard's CA certificate from the "User store" to the "System store".
+This module copies AdGuard's CA certificate from the **User store** to the **System store**.
 It also contains a Zygisk module that reverts any modifications done by Magisk for Chrome's processes.
-This way Chrome only finds AdGuard's certificate in the user store and doesn't complain about the missing CT log, while other apps continue to use the same certificate from the system store.
+This way Chrome only finds AdGuard's certificate in the User store and doesn't complain about the missing CT log, while other apps continue to use the same certificate from the System store.

 ## Building